dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 conveys its relationship to the Receptive, but they are all tuned to different wavelengths and bands of information forms from the same
 source: the Creative.
-These eternal forms exist independently from time & space and thus the forms of the creative must manifest themselves into the Receptive and every mind is a vessel, an analytic-machine that has its own conception of these eternal forms.
+These eternal forms exist independently from time & space.
+Thus the forms of the creative must manifest themselves into the Receptive and every mind is a vessel, an analytic-machine that has its own conception of these eternal forms.

 In the language of machine learning, an AI program's memory resources form much the same function as a vessel.
 For computer vision, for